Berber Loanwords in Hausa

 Chapter IV provides an analysis of the ways Tuareg loanwords were integrated to Hausa phonology and morphology.
 In chapter V, a number of subjects pertaining to Hausa linguistics are treated, which are drawn from the study of Tuareg loanwords, but which go beyond the analysis of loanwords only.

-Following the links below you will find further publications on Hausa and monographs by the author in our programme:
+Following these links you will find further publications on Hausa and monographs and contributions to paper collections by the author:

 Accompanying material: